tnsgh9603/tnsgh9603/README.md

 * KPU, CE, junior.
 * A beginner who wants to be a Machine Engineer.
-* I am interested in PS, ML.
+* Currently interested in PS, ML.
 * Likes to apply what I have learned to real life.
 * Who feels more comfortable with O(NLogN) than O(N^2)
 * Contact me to <a href="mailto:tnsgh9603@naver.com"><img src="https://img.shields.io/badge/Mail-FF5050?style=flat&logo=Gmail&logoColor=white&link="/></a>